cdot/Ping/README.md

 I had hoped the software might provide a loggable depth trace, but it proved to be quite specific to the needs of the angling community.
 So I reverse-engineered the simple device protocol and built Ping.
 This is a simple app that focuses on logging the depth data returned by the device, in coordination with location data as determined by the device GPS.
-Logging is done to a CSV file that records GPS lat, long, a depth in metres, and some extra information such as the sonar signal strength and water temperature, for later analysis.
+Logging is done to CSV files that record GPS lat, long, a depth in metres, and some extra information such as the sonar signal strength and water temperature, for later analysis.
 A simple display gives a view of the sonar data as it comes in, but is not intended to be of any practical use.